bbcyyb/vimsettings/README.md

 jshint config, used by RrackHD project.

 ## .eslintrc
 eslint config, need to config this if you want to use react.
-[More detail about this](#How to set up Vim for React.js).

 ## script
 ### clean.sh